MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/always-encrypted-support.md

 |Azure Key Vault | No |
 | Cryptography Next Generation (CNG) | No |

-### Certificate Storage and Access
+### Certificate storage and access

 The account that requires access to the certificate is the service account.
 The certificate should be stored in the local computer certificate store.
 For more information, see:

 - [Configure the Report Server Service Account](https://docs.microsoft.com/sql/reporting-services/install-windows/configure-the-report-server-service-account-ssrs-configuration-manager) (Configuration Manager)
-- [Making certificates available to applications and users](https://docs.microsoft.com/sql/relational-databases/security/encryption/create-and-store-column-master-keys-always-encrypted#making-certificates-available-to-applications-and-users) section in the SQL Server article **Create and store column master keys for Always Encrypted**.
+- [Making certificates available to applications and users](https://docs.microsoft.com/sql/relational-databases/security/encryption/create-and-store-column-master-keys-always-encrypted#making-certificates-available-to-applications-and-users) section in the SQL Server article "Create and store column master keys for Always Encrypted."

 ### Column encryption strategy